-Grace is a happily married therapist and mother of one child in Manhattan.
-And after hearing couple after couple in her years of sitting in the therapist’s chair, she has become frustrated with the same narrative she hears over and over.
+In this book Grace is a happily married therapist and the mother of one child in Manhattan.
+After hearing couple after couple in her years of sitting in the therapist’s chair, she has become frustrated with the same narrative she hears over and over.

 This leads her to write a book called “You Should Have Known.”